-After you have served as a probationer, you can be elected to full membership and make a profession for one year and this may be renewed annually until such time as you are eligible to make profession for longer periods or for life.
+After you have served as a probationer, you can be elected to full membership and make profession for one year and this may be renewed annually until such time as you are eligible, and feel called, to make profession for longer periods or for life.

 You can click here to read more about what the Oratory life means for different brethren.

 ‘Obedience to a Calling’ was written by Dominic Walker OGS and John Thorold OGS in 1994 and gives an insight into Oratory Life.
 You can read it here.